 Today many, if not most, of the purposes to which lie detectors are put to use are private matters rather than criminal investigation.
 Examples include the following:

-Polygraphs are used to determine whether one’s spouse or significant other has been unfaithful.
+Polygraphs can determine whether one’s spouse or significant other has been unfaithful.

-Polygraphs are used to determine whether a job candidate is trustworthy and has been forthcoming about his or her background.
+Polygraphs determine whether a job candidate is trustworthy and has been forthcoming about his or her background.
 This is especially useful when the position is one involving great sensitivity.
-Testing can also be useful when theft, fraud, or breach of confidentiality is suspected or when considering candidates for a promotion.
+Testing can also be useful when suspecting theft, fraud, or breach of confidentiality or when considering candidates for a promotion.

 Defense Attorney Support